 The more public support you can demonstrate, the stronger your case will be.
-Where there is a real emergency, the best tactic is to go straight out on to the street and recruit signatures.
-This raises public awareness and the press is always interested in hard statistics; so if you can say several hundred people signed the petition in an afternoon or over the course of a few days it will undoubtedly earn you publicity.
+Petitions raise public awareness and the press is always interested in hard statistics; so if you can say several hundred people signed the petition over the course of a few days it will undoubtedly earn you publicity.

 Of course there will always be some people who say, 'People will sign anything', and deride your efforts.
 Point out that this is an extremely undemocratic and elitist attitude, particularly if it comes from public figures.

-The petition can have a simple heading such as, 'Save the Congleton Arms!', or if you prefer it can be addressed to, say, the chairman of the local planning committee or the leader of the council and be slightly fuller in wording.
-You must none the less be sure to avoid contentious or complicated wording, which might deter people, and choose a clear simple message, such as 'The Congleton Arms is a building of historic interest and deserves to be preserved as part of the town's heritage.'
+You must be sure to avoid contentious or complicated wording, which might deter people, and choose a clear simple message, such as 'The Congleton Arms is a building of historic interest and deserves to be preserved as part of the town's heritage.’